AdaCore/training_material/courses/codepeer/010_codepeer.rst

   + :command:`codepeer -baseline`

 --------------------------------------
-Baseline With Continuous-Integration
+Baseline With Continuous Integration
 --------------------------------------

 + Developers pre-validate changes **locally** prior to commit

-    + Then creates a **separate** branch and commits to it
+    + Then create a **separate** branch and commits to it

 + The continuous builder is **triggered**